djankies/foundations-43-workspace/README.md

 # Foundations VS Code Workspace

-this repository contains a Visual Studio Code workspace that simplifies your folder management and allows you to access all the projects from the DevMountain Foundations Course in one place.
-All you have to do is open **one** file!
+This repository contains a Visual Studio Code workspace that simplifies your folder management and allows you to access all the projects from the DevMountain Foundations Course by clicking one file.

 ## Workspaces in Visual Studio Code

-A VS Code workspace is a concept that allows you to organize and manage your code files, configurations, and dependencies within a single container.
+A VS Code workspace is a concept that allows you to organize and manage your code files, configurations, and dependencies within a single package.
 It provides a convenient way to work on multiple related projects or files simultaneously.

-In the context of this repository, the workspace contains all the daily coding challenges, exercises/labs, and lecture demos from the DevMountain Foundations Course.
-Each day's work is organized into its own folder.
-This means that all the code files (_Code Challenges, Exercises/Labs, Demos_), exist within this repository and you only ever need to open one file in Visual Studio Code to access every project.
+In the context of this repository, the workspace contains all the daily coding challenges, exercises/labs, and lecture demos from the DevMountain Foundations Course organized by week and day into a folder structure.
+All the code files (_Code Challenges, Exercises/Labs, Demos_), exist within this repository and you only ever need to open one file in Visual Studio Code to access every project.

 ## Downloading and Opening the Workspace